University is accredited by AACSB International - The Association to

 will be admitted to the program and must show high promise of success in

 graduate studies.
 Provisional students must complete the first nine

 semester hours of graduate study earning a minimum grade point average

 The MBA is a professional degree and therefore has no language or thesis

 requirement; however, case studies, field studies, research projects,

 and formal papers are required in specific courses.
 The curriculum is

-Advanced Core (MBA courses).
+MBA Core.
 Individuals with a business baccalaureate

-Basic Core that haven�t been satisfied in the applicant's undergraduate
+Prerequisite Core that haven�t been satisfied in the applicant's undergraduate

 program of study.
 Students enrolled in other graduate programs may be